If you have a pre-existing condition, you are generally only eligible for compensation if there is a direct cause that leads to an injury.

 What Does the Law Say?

-Employers do not have the right not to hire someone because they have a pre-existing condition, as long as they are able medically to carry out their work responsibilities.
+Employers do not have the right to avoid hiring someone simply because they have a pre-existing condition, as long as they can medically carry out their work responsibilities.
 Doing otherwise could be deemed a discriminatory action.

 If the employer falls under the list of companies obligated to carry workers compensation, there is no mention in the state rules that people with pre-existing conditions cannot be covered.